 Finally WeNMR has recordings of lectures and tutorials recorded during a recent tutorial in Taipei.
 The videos are available on the WeNMR channel on YouTube.

-During university courses the community is currently using blackboard as teaching / communication environment.Life Science Grid Community (LSGC) VRC
+During university courses the community is currently using blackboard as teaching / communication environment.

+Further the MoBrain CC partners are regularly speaking at international conferences in their respective fields of research, showcasing results obtain using the EGI infrastructure (mainly grid so far) and advertising its resources.
+A recent example of this is the HADDOCK workshop held in Poznan Poland during which the EGI and in particular the Polish NGI grid resources were highlighted (http://dhmg.amu.edu.pl/index.php/haddock).

+Life Science Grid Community (LSGC) VRC

 LSGC is represented in EGI through the User Community Board.
 The community is one of the most active user of the HTC solution and do this through through a few Virtual Organisations from which the Biomed VO is the largest.
 Users interact with these VOs typically high level environments, primarily the Virtual Imaging Platform (VIP) and DIRAC.
 LSCG would benefit from a standard Federated Cloud training module, and suggests EGI to include a DIRAC module in its training portfolio because this makes the HTC platform usable for this community, so potentially for many other communities too.
 A VM-DIRAC element could be part of an EGI cloud module too.